kolsquare-org/sidekiq-paquet/README.md

 # Sidekiq::Bulk

-Instead of processing similar sidekiq jobs one at a time, process them in bulk.
+Instead of processing similar Sidekiq jobs one at a time, process them in bulk.
 Useful for grouping background API calls or intensive database inserts.

 ## Installation